makersacademy/bowling-challenge/README.md

   This program uses JavaScript (and Jasmine for test writing) to create a scorecard for a single player in bowling by counting and totalling the scores of that player throughout a bowling game.
 I approached this by initially creating a rough domain model to map out what it is that I need to achieve.
 This involved breaking down the rules of bowling in small steps and applying them one by one.

+  This app also has uses jQuery, HTML, and CSS to create a browser interface.

+## How to access the browser

+  Copy the full path for the `index.html` file and paste it as a url.
+It should look something like this: `/Users/username/projects/bowling-challenge/index.html`.

 ## The Rules of Bowling

 - A game of bowling consists of 10 frames, in which the player tries to knock down 10 pins.